Hola, mi gente!

 Despite being a smaller city, Quito is more expensive than Lima.

-The base rate for a taxi at night in Lima is $1.50; in Quito, it's $2.50.
+The base rate for a taxi at night in Lima is about $1.50; in Quito, it's about $2.50.
 More expensive in Quito

-Food in the grocery store is noticeably more expensive in Quito, particularly wine and spirits.
+Food in the grocery store is noticeably more expensive in Quito, particularly anything that's imported.

 Restaurants prices are slightly more expensive in Quito.

 Clothes and personal items are more expensive in Quito.